NCICCGPO/gdan-tmp-models/tutorial/README.md

 First let's move our results into a working directory called `results_dir` or any name you'd like.
 We also specify the cancer cohort and data platform we ran our machine learning models on.
 ```
-# Migrate files to the new directory called "results"
 bash tools/migrate.sh BRCA GEXP results_dir
 ```